istio/istio.io/content/en/news/releases/1.27.x/announcing-1.27/change-notes/index.md

 - **Fixed** an issue where the `ISTIO_KUBE_APP_PROBERS` environment variable was not set for probe rewrites when the Istio webhook was re-invoked.
   ([Issue #56102](https://github.com/istio/istio/issues/56102))

-- **Fixed** an issue where secrets references in the env of `istio/gateway` Helm chart incorrectly rendered as a string, instead of injected correctly.
+- **Fixed** an issue where secrets references in the env of `istio/gateway` Helm chart were incorrectly rendered as a string.
   ([Issue #55141](https://github.com/istio/istio/issues/55141))

 - **Fixed** an injection failure that occurred when the `gateway` template was combined with another template, like `spire`,